 2005 - Roy Hodgson was appointed Manager of Finland.
 He narrowly failed to take them to the European Championships Finals in 2008, as they fell just one goal short of reaching their first ever major tournament.
 He chose not to renew his contract when it expired in November 2007, taking over at Fulham the following month.

 1994 - We beat Dundalk 2-1 in a friendly at Oriel Park, with Robbie Fowler and Michael Thomas on the scoresheet.

-Reds in international action
+More reds in international action

 2001 - A host of reds featured in international friendlies.
 Patrik Berger won his 44th and final cap in the Czech Republic's 5-0 thumping of South Korea, with future red Milan Baroš also playing.
 Meanwhile, Jerzy Dudek won his last cap as a Feyenoord player in Poland's 1-1 draw in Iceland.

 John Arne Riise won his first cap as a reds player as Norway drew 1-1 with Turkey in Oslo.
 Two reds also appeared for Finland in their 4-1 defeat of Belgium in Helsinki.
 Sami Hyypiä won his fortieth cap, while Jari Litmanen scored a penalty.
 Nick Barmby, Jamie Carragher, Robbie Fowler and Michael Owen all played in England's 2-0 defeat by the Netherlands at White Hart Lane, with ex-red David James winning his first cap as a West Ham United player.
 Future red Bolo Zenden won his first cap while with Chelsea for the winning side, his 31st to date.